-The next thing that should be defined within your release of personal guarantee form is the releasor, or the person or institution that is releasing the guarantor from the responsibility of the previous contract.
+The name of the person/institution releasing the guarantor: The next thing that should be defined within your release of personal guarantee form is the releasor or the person or institution that is releasing the guarantor from the responsibility of the previous contract.
 This should be identified in the same way as the guarantor.

-The most important thing that should be defined is what the guarantor is being released from.
+What the guarantor is being released from: The most important thing that should be defined is what the guarantor is being released from.
 This will typically be a document – such as a lease agreement – and should include the date of the agreement, as well.
-For instance, you might have it worded “whereas, guarantor and releasor are parties to a vehicle lease agreement, dated the 4th day of May, 2018, with all amount and liabilities owing under the document, shall be amended, between principal and releasor.” this clause helps validate the document, should you ever have to take it to court.
+For instance, you might have it worded “whereas, guarantor and releasor are parties to a vehicle lease agreement, dated the 4th day of May 2018, with all amount and liabilities owing under the document, shall be amended, between principal and releasor.” this clause helps validate the document, should you ever have to take it to court.
 It allows a judge to see what you are released from.

-Lastly, there should be a space for the signature of both yourself and the releasor…as well as the signature of a notary.
-You should also include a second page, which is a notary acknowledgement.
+Signature to officiate the document: Lastly, there should be a space for the signature of both yourself and the releasor…as well as the signature of a notary.
+You should also include a second page, which is a notary acknowledgment.

 Having a notary backing this document deters fraud and identity theft.
 It also is self-authenticating, meaning that, should you ever be called into court over the agreement of the previous lease, you will not have to testify in court that your signature is authentic.
 The notary will have already done that job.
 If ever the agreement is called into question, having the document notarized can end disputes much more quickly.